frenck/spook/documentation/glossary.md

 :::{glossary}
 String
-: A string is datatype, which consists of a sequence of characters.
+: A string is a datatype, which consists of a sequence of characters.
 Essentially, a string is a more technical term for: text.
 : You mostly come across this term in {term}`Home Assistant` when you are working with YAML.
 In YAML, the best practice for using string (text)  is by always surrounding them using quotes.
 For example, `"Hello World"`.
 This is not required, but it is a good practice to follow as it avoid you running into issues with some special cases in YAML (for example, the text `off` without using quotes, will not be considered a string, but a {term}`boolean value <boolean>`).
 :::